Everything you need to know about academy trading subsidiaries

 It is more important to consider who will be appointed as directors.
 This group will make strategic decisions on behalf of the Subsidiary and take on the fiduciary duties of directors under the Companies Act 2006.
 An academy trust may be appointed as a corporate director, so too may any senior employees of the Trust.
 It is also common to bring in another stakeholder of the Trust (who isn’t a trustee – maybe a local governor) to act as an independent voice on the Subsidiary’s Board of directors

-How will it fund itself?
+How will the trading subsidiary fund itself?

 Many trading subsidiaries need little financial support in the form of working capital.
 Most will be using assets already owned by the shareholding academy trust which have spare capacity (buildings, facilities or human resources).
 As a result, the need for long term funding is limited.
 If the Trust does need to advance cash to the trading subsidiary, most solicitors will be able to draw up a basic loan agreement as part of an incorporation service package.